 I studied history and archaeology in university and for a few years practiced commercial archaeology, working on rescue digs in advance of motorway work around Ireland.
 All that stopped in late Spring 2008 with the economic downturn.
 With no future in archaeology and no desire to pursue advanced studies in it, I returned to painting, devoting myself to it and honing my practice over the following years.

-I’ve had eight solo exhibitions so far, seven of which in the Grainstore in Ballymaloe, a multi-purpose venue four miles away.
+I’ve had nine solo exhibitions so far, eight of which in the Grainstore in Ballymaloe, a multi-purpose venue four miles away.
 It has given me the opportunity to sell quite a few paintings as well as meeting people from all over the world and getting feedback on my work.
 I act as art dealer and curator in setting up my exhibitions and taking sales whilst attending there, enjoying this DIY, hands-on approach.

 I live less than 200 metres from a beach, our house is just one field away.
 The beach, due to steady erosion of soft, low, clay cliffs is advancing towards home a little bit every year.
 The sea will always be there but the fields around may not be, so I live in a transient landscape long term.

 Feel free to browse!